micropython/micropython/docs/library/socket.rst

       from an exception object).
 The use of negative values is a provisional detail which may change in the future.

+   .. admonition:: Difference to CPython
+      :class: attention

+      The optional arguments to this function are not keyword arguments and must be passed as positional arguments.

 .. function:: inet_ntop(af, bin_addr)

    Convert a binary network address *bin_addr* of the given address family *af*